Powdery mildew and fungicides

 Relative humidity plays an essential role in the control or spread of mold.
 Molds and fungus particularly like dry leaf surfaces and humid environments.
 For the best inherent protection during growth phase, relative humidity (RH) should be kept between 40% and 55%.
 Relative humidity over 50% poses danger during flowering.

-Most critical are the night time RH levels.
+Most critical is the night time RH levels.
 The night time RH spike is often underestimated by growers.
 Consistent climate control is very important during growth phase, but it’s critically essential during flowering.
 Flowering requires drier conditions, humidity should be held between 25-45% RH.

 Sanitization = Standard Operating Procedure